Skip to Content

 Of course, no Easter weekend in London would be complete without a delicious Easter lunch or dinner.

-Eating a delicious brunch is essential in my list of London Easter activities for the perfect easter weekend in London.
+Eating a delicious brunch is essential in my list of London Easter activities for the perfect Easter weekend in London.

 Many restaurants and traditional pubs offer special Easter menus with delicious roasts.